 Bone adapts very well to its mechanical environment.
-Increased mechanical loads result in bone formation and decreased mechanical loads resulting in bone loss.
-The BEST Lab at VCU focuses on how bone cells perceive mechanical signals and transmits these signals to changes in cell signaling, protein and gene expression.
+Increased mechanical loads result in bone formation and decreased mechanical loads result in bone loss.
+The Bone Engineering, Science and Technology (BEST) Lab at VCU focuses on how bone cells perceive mechanical signals and transmits these signals to changes in cell signaling, protein and gene expression.
 We are especially interested in the role of gap junctional intercellular communication in this process.
 We use cell models and genetically engineered animal models to examine the role of gap junction proteins, or connexins, in bone adaptation to mechanical load.
+We are also very interested in how genetic variability affects bone adaptation to its mechanical environment.
+To this end we are examining musculoskeletal adaptation to the mechanical environment in diversity outbred mice.

 Innovative Biomaterials for Skeletal Regeneration

-The BEST Lab at VCU is interested in regenerating bone loss to disease injury or ageing.
-Our approach to skeletal regeneration involves this we identifying biomaterial properties, including surface topography, energy and chemistry that are optimally osteogenic in vitro and in vivo; developing innovative biomaterials to enhance bone graft healing; and creating artificial bone constructs and scaffolds that are osteogenic and angiogenic.
-Methods used to accomplish these goals include 3D bioprinting; advanced material development and characterization; in vitro stem cell biology; and innovative animal models.
+The BEST Lab is also interested in regenerating bone loss to disease injury or ageing.
+Our approach to skeletal regeneration involves identifying biomaterial properties, including surface topography, energy and chemistry that are optimally osteogenic in vitro and in vivo; developing innovative biomaterials to enhance bone graft healing; and creating artificial bone constructs and scaffolds that are osteogenic and angiogenic.

 Musculoskeletal Adaptation to Space Flight